kuhlaid/jocoknow/docs/curation-tools/CURATED-checklist.md

 :::info[UNDERSTAND Step]

-Understand the data (or try to)  In this step, examine the dataset closely to understand what it is, how the files interrelate, and what information is needed to reuse.
+**Understand the data (or try to)**

+In this step, examine the dataset closely to understand what it is, how the files interrelate, and what information is needed to reuse.
 Common UNDERSTAND steps include:

 - Check for quality assurance and usability issues such as missing data, ambiguous headings, code execution failures, and data presentation concerns
 - Try to detect and extract any "hidden documentation" inherent to the data files that may facilitate reuse or expose unintended information
-- Determine if the documentation of the data is sufficient for a user with similar qualifications to the researcher's to understand and reuse the data.
+- Determine if the documentation of the data is sufficient for a user with similar qualifications to the researchers to understand and reuse the data.
 If not, recommend or create additional documentation (e.g., a README.txt template)

 ### Key Ethical Considerations